 11. Understand the AMCAS Letter Service

-For medical schools that participate (all schools except two do participate!) in the AMCAS Letter Service, the service enables letter writers to send all letters to AMCAS directly rather than individually to each school.
-It’s important to provide your letter writers the appropriate AMCAS Letter Request Form (generated after you create a letter entry for your letter author within the AMCAS application), so it can accompany the letter they have written on your behalf.
+This service enables letter writers to send all letters of recommendation to AMCAS directly rather than individually to each school (all schools except two do participate!) in it.
+It’s important to provide your letter writers with the appropriate AMCAS Letter Request Form (generated after you create a letter entry for your letter author within the AMCAS application), so it can accompany the letter they have written on your behalf.

 12. Stay Organized!

-Admissions advising consultants and former applicants alike will all tell you that excellent organization is key during the application process.
-Keep a folder (paper or digital) for ever letter writer you ask.
-Include all communication, school LOR requirements, and additional information the letter writer requested, and any other related information.
+Admissions advising consultants and former applicants alike will all tell you that excellent organization is key during the medical school application process.
+Keep a folder (paper or digital) for every letter writer you ask.
+Include all communication, school LOR requirements, additional information the letter writer requested, and any other related information.
 This will be especially important if you find yourself having to reapply to medical school, as AMCAS will not retain letters from previous application cycles so you will need to resubmit them.

-13. Get Expert Help With Your Med School Application.
+14. Get Expert Help With Your Med School Application

 Whether you need help identifying letter writers, writing your personal statement, creating your school list, or just staying organized, the expert advisors at MedSchoolCoach can help!
 We’ve helped thousands of students get into medical school, and we know exactly what admissions committees are looking for so we can help submit your best application.